jensarps/IDBWrapper/README.md

 ```

 `dataObj` is the Object to store. `onSuccess` will be called when the insertion/update was successful,
-and it will recieve the keyPath value (the id, so to say) of the inserted object as first and only
+and it will receive the keyPath value (the id, so to say) of the inserted object as first and only
-argument. `onError` will be called if the insertion/update failed and it will recieve the error event
+argument. `onError` will be called if the insertion/update failed and it will receive the error event
 object as first and only argument.
 If the store already contains an object with the given keyPath id,
 it will be overwritten by `dataObj`.